 Seizures & Epilepsy

-Epilepsy is just one cause of seizures – others include lack of oxygen to the brain, cardiac arrest, heady injury or raised body temperatures.
+Epilepsy is just one cause of seizures – others include lack of oxygen to the brain, cardiac arrest, head injury or raised body temperature.
+A seizure in a small child or infant can be a Febrile convulsion caused by a raised temperature.

 Signs & Symptoms